RegardsOss/RegardsOss.github.io/docs/setup/swarm/advanced/01-advanced-introduction.md

 - [MinIO](swarm-minio.md) shows you how to deploy a MinIO server for your regards swarm stack.
 - [Microservices optimizations](swarm-optimizations.md) provides you all the possible inventory configurations to optimize microservices.
+- [Microservices configurations](swarm-other-configs.md) shows you how to configure REGARDS microservices.
 - [Ansible Vault](ansible-vault.md) allows you to crypt passwords inside your inventory and commit them on Git safely. * *Highly recommended**
 - [Mount volumes, configs...](swarm-volumes.md) allows you to describe volumes, configs and secrets files containers